-- a penalty period arising from a non-allowable transfer of assets; or
+- a penalty period arising from a non-allowable transfer of resources; or

-A waiver may be granted if it is determined that the exclusion of nursing home, SLF or DoA waiver services would deprive the person of:
+A waiver may be granted if it is determined that the exclusion of NH, SLF or DoA waiver services would deprive the person of:

 - medical care such that the health or life of the person would be endangered; or

 - food, clothing, shelter, or other necessities of life.